-This effort is part of the campaign to “Get on the Map,” which is a national partnership between Foundation Center, Forum of Regional Associations of Grantmakers, and Forefront to improve the quality and availability of public data about Illinois philanthropy.
+This effort is part of the campaign to “Get on the Map,” which is a national partnership between Foundation Center, United Philanthropy Forum, and Forefront to improve the quality and availability of public data about Illinois philanthropy.

 All data in this dashboard is sourced from Foundation Center’s databases of philanthropic information.
 Each tab in the dashboard contains a distinct subset of these databases as described below.

 Foundation-level data found in the “Foundations Overview” section includes all non-terminated independent, corporate, community, and operating foundations, as well as grantmaking public charities indexed by Foundation Center.
 Sources of data for these foundations include IRS information returns (Form 990-PF for private organizations, Form-990 for community foundations and public charities), and foundation reports.
 Assets are stated at market value.
 Total giving amount includes grants, scholarships, and employee matching gifts; it does not include all qualifying distributions, e.g., loans, PRIs, set-asides, and program or other administrative expenses.